lchski/lucascherkewski.com/_newsletters/2025-06-15-406-fairalysis-paralysis.md

 (Incidentally, I recall this as being top of mind in formatting [_Delivering digital services by 2025_](https://web.archive.org/web/20191121085939/https://digital.canada.ca/roadmap-2025/)—it came out as a nice PDF if you printed it.[^roadmap])

-[^roadmap]: The “roadmap”, as it was affectionately called, is sadly now only available via the Wayback Machine.
-Publishing that roadmap was also received as an audacious move by some within the public service at the time.
-Even with this—important!—caveat:\
-\
-“CDS does not have the authority to decide on behalf of government to make this a priority.
-But part of CDS’s mandate is to provide advice to government about digital service delivery.
-In that spirit, we offer the beginning of a roadmap for how the Government of Canada could rise to the Table’s challenge.”\
-\
-Anyhow, that mixed reception offers a whole other lesson on how the public service operates.
-I think publishing it was still the right call, and something we ought to become more comfortable with—stating public positions, even when they’re challenging.
-Also, holy cow, it’s 2025—we’ve arrived, but are we there yet?

 Ironically, it’s this outsized influence that exposes the hypocrisy in barriers (often in the name of fairness, self-imposed or otherwise) to simply reaching out to people for advice or input: now, input is reduced to that which is easily available in written form; the result of fairalysis paralysis is, sadly, weakened analysis.

 ***